rokugin/ExtraMapActions/docs/author-guide.md

 | :--- | :--- |
 | EMA_FireplaceLocation \[`<X> <Y> <fireplaceConditionsKey>`] + | Conditionally starts or stops a fireplace.<br>Combine with `EMA_Fireplace` tile action to make it further operable. |

-The config contains two settings, `Debug Logging` and `Crane Game Cost`.
-Debug Logging will post logs to the console window as you interact with tiles that have the appropriate TileData, it's not that useful.<br>
+The config contains two settings, `Debug Logging` and `Crane Game Cost`.<br>
 Crane Game Cost must be a positive value or zero.<br>
-If zero the prompt will change to reflect that it's free, otherwise if the player has enough money they'll be charged the cost when they select Yes to start playing.
+If zero, the prompt will change to reflect that it's free, otherwise if the player has enough money they'll be charged the cost when they select `Yes` on the dialogue box.

 ## Examples<span id="examples"></span>
 ### Fireplaces<span id="fireplaces"></span>